eRose-DatabaseCleaning/TaskList/README.md

 - [ ] Atfer implementation of auto-login add automatic option to launch several game with password and automatically open the windows with the right size to be splitted on the screen
 - [x] Implement auto-login (Login step:OK; Server step:OK; Char step: new task above)
 - [ ] Prevent windows to be opened out of the screen when resolution changes
-- [ ] Fix the 2nd skill bar (numbers for bar one, and F keys for 2nd bar)
+- [x] New shortcut for skill bars "1 2 3..." for normal bar and F1 F2 etc for second bar.
+If in a dialog, then use Alt+1 2 3 instead (F1 F2 etc will always work).
+To switch bar: Ctrl+1 2 3 4 for the normal bar, and F9 F10 F11 F12 for the other one.
+- [x] Fix the memory for skill bars.
+For the moment, only page 1 of bar 1 is saved !
+The rest is not and you have to put your skill by hand all the time...
+- [x] Not correct skins for skill bar (number doesn't show current page of the bar, shortcut are not correctly pictured) (see xml files and create and setID !)
 - [x] Make the limitation on the FPS working! (but a bit dirty, have to find where the value of 1000 for get_rs()->min_framerate is coming...)
-- [ ] If right-click in the skill bar, open more details about the skill
+- [x] If right-click in the skill bar, open more details about the skill
 - [x] Add the possibility to navigate inside menus with number (1 = option 1 etc) and therefore remove skill action when in dialog
-- [ ] Add better option to tp with the GM
+- [x] Add better option to tp with the GM
 - [x] Add new GM commandes for apparaisal items
 - [x] Improve debug rendering (Alt+d in GM mode)
 - [x] Change shortcut to switch 'visible name of drops' with only Atl+Gr (switch on AND off) + enable this option by default